fidelity/mabwiser/docs/_sources/new_bandit.rst.txt

 a.
 Add a note about your changes in the CHANGELOG.txt.
 b.
 Update the library version.
 You can use a keyword search for "version" to make sure you cover all version fields.
 c.
-Update the README.md, in necessary.
+Update the README.md, if necessary.
 d.
 Update the documentation rst files under the /docsrc folder , if necessary.
 e.
 If you update any documentation, make sure to recompile the docs by running ``make github`` under the /docsrc folder.
+If you have mabwiser installed, you will need to uninstall it, as Sphinx first looks for an installed version before using the local package.
 f.
 Build a new wheel package and remove the old one in /dist folder.
 See installation page on how to build a package.

 **Congratulations!!** You are ready to send a Pull Request and include your changes in the MABWiser library.